krobbi/pico/README.md

 | :----------- | :----------------------------------------- |
 | `<input>...` | One or more PNG input files or directories |

-Pico must be given one or more unnamed arguments representing paths to PNG input.
-The order of the arguments matches the order of the data in the ICO output file.
+Pico must be given one or more unnamed arguments containing paths to PNG input files.
+The order of the paths is 'stable' and will match the order of the data in the ICO output file.

-If a directory path is given, it will be expanded to every file in that directory with a `.png` file extension (case-insensitive).
-The order of the files is system-dependent.
+If a directory path is given, then it will be expanded into every file path in the directory with a `.png` file extension (case-insensitive.)
+The ordering of the file paths is system-dependent and may not be deterministic.
 Subdirectories will not be searched.

 ## Options
 | Short | Long         | Arguments | Usage                              |